 It is rare that these sellers are willing to answer any concerns you may have by phone.
 For this reason you can not be sure the auction site seller will be willing to help you if you have technical, warranty or any other questions.
-At eWelders, we can give you these assurances and that is one of the key advantages of shipping through a reputable eCommerce website such like us.
+At eWelders, we can give you these assurances and that is one of the key advantages of shopping through a reputable eCommerce website such like ewelders.com.au.

-Can I trust eWelders products and Manufacturers?
+Can I trust eWelders products and manufacturers?

 Yes!
 We are proud to say that we only work with leading Australian-based suppliers, which means no cheap imitations but only quality-tested products.
 Our manufacturers have many years of experience and their products are the best in the market.

-Meet our manufacturers:
+Meet some of our major manufacturers:

 What welding processes do I need my welder to perform?

-Welding is a complex skill but the following information will give you a basic overview in the main welding processes.
+Welding is a complex skill but the following information will give you a basic overview of the main welding processes.
 Keep this information in mind when making your choice but If you require more detailed advice after reading this information, don’t hesitate to give us a call and we can assist further with advice in choosing your welder.
 It is important to note, that no one welding process is perfect for all welding applications, so if you’re looking to perform a versatile range of applications, you may wish to purchase a multi-purpose welder, capable of performing MIG, TIG and MMA function.Click here to view our multi-purpose range.